 Why someone creates is very personal for everyone.
 Is it naturally embedded in the DNA of some people?
 Perhaps.
 I have been creating all my life, in several disciplines; and when I lost my mom to suicide several years ago, it became my light of Earendil.
-My rabbits played a role too, forcing me to calm myself before I could do any husbandry with them.
-Being at peace with yourself is a big deal when two of your long-eared weirdos are high-maintenance English Angoras.

 I orginally began "Heart of a Star" thirty years ago, then set is aside for twenty.
 I blame my rabbits that it got excavated and dusted off near the four-year anniversary of my mom's death.
-In the process of writing it, I made a discovery.
+In the process of rewriting it, I made a discovery.
 I'm not the same person I was shortly before my mom died, and I'm no where near the person I was thirty years ago.

 I can no longer write what everyone else claims sells books.
 Creating of any kind has always been my private sanctuary; one which until recently, was rarely shared with others.
 Competing for awards or hoping to make a list would only ruin it for me, so you won't find anything of that nature here.
 I write to honor the people who made me the being I'm still growing into.
 It's relationships - both with each other and the world around us - that provide a foundation and drive all stories regardless of genre; fiction or non-fiction .
 There would be nothing interesting to write about with out them.
 It is because I value relationships that this website was created and made the exclusive home to the art I create, both visual and written.